nuxeo/nuxeo/README.md

 ## Server-side

+### Step 1: Install bundles
 Copy the 5 built artifacts into `$NUXEO_HOME/templates/custom/bundles/`

-## Client-side

-### Step 1: Install Blender
-Install it directly from `https://www.blender.org/download/`.
-Add it to your PATH On Mac OS: `PATH=$PATH:/Applications/:/Applications/blender.app/Contents/MacOS`

-### Step 2: Install collada2gltf
+### Step 2: Install Docker
-Install it directly from `https://github.com/KhronosGroup/glTF/releases/download/v1.0-draft2/collada2gltf_mac_v1.0-draft_x64.gz` and add it to `/usr/bin`.
+Install it directly from `https://docs.docker.com/engine/installation/`.
-Make collada2gltf accessible with a command line.

 # How to use it
 Create a new document type "3D".
-Then add to the main content the ".obj" document and all other formats as attached files.
+Then add to the main content the (e.g.) ".obj" document and all other assets (textures, materials,..) as attached files. it is possible to add a Zip file with all the content inside (subdirectories are allowed).

+Draging and droping a 3D file (supported extension or zip with supported content) will also result in a 3D document.

 Available features:
 - Preview your 3D asset